top of page

 We learned it was the beginning of a fracture.

-It split us apart as a couple, and it tore something deep in me I couldn’t name.
+It didn’t solve—it split us apart as a couple, and it tore something deep in me I couldn’t name.

 A few months later, we ended.
 And that chapter closed like a door slammed in the dark.